Tiffanirice23/reading-notes/code-102/class08.md

 ### When does a for loop stop executing?
+> If it evaluates to true , the statement or code in the loop is executed.
+If it evaluates to false , the loop stops.

 ### How many times will a while loop execute?
+> The while loop starts by evaluating condition .
+If condition evaluates to true , the code in the code block gets executed.
+If condition evaluates to false , the code in the code block is not executed and the loop ends

 *Read*
 - [Expressions and Operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)